lorenries/lries.com/src/pages/posts/capital-bikeshare-viz.md

 The basic process I went through is this:

-Get a list of all Capital Bikeshare stations and convert it to json with visidata:
+Get a list of all Capital Bikeshare stations [here](http://opendata.dc.gov/datasets/capital-bike-share-locations), download as csv, and convert it to json with visidata:

 * `vd locations.csv`
 * `Option + s locations.json`